How I Use “Air Culture” to Grow Neofinetia (Neos) and other Orchids

 In Japan, they are grown in a mound of long-stranded sphagnum moss set in a Fuuran pot as shown at Orchids Limited / Orchid Web.
 Besides Fuuran pots, Neos are grown in ordinary clay pots as well as airy cedar baskets that permit Neo roots to cascade.

 Cascading roots is what I have sought, so I’ve grown Neos in tall translucent plastic containers.
-The containers have wide openings where the orchid is supported by a “cradle” of soft copper wire; or on a “bed,” attached to the container’s walls, of wooden skewers.
+The containers have wide openings where the orchid is supported by a “cradle” of soft copper wire; or on a “bed,” of wooden skewers attached to the container’s walls.
 Skewers are featured in the photo below.

 I use the cutters of a Dremel rotary tool to form holes for: attachment of the wooden skewers, aeration along a container’s side, or drainage at the container’s bottom.
 The latter holes are very important!
 I usually place them about an inch from the container’s bottom.